MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/file-migration-native-mode.md

 When migration completes, the admin gets a report of any file name conflicts, and how they were handled:

-- If a file with the same name already exists in the SharePoint document library, we append XXX to the file name.
+- If a file with the same name already exists in the SharePoint document library, we append \_*date* to the file name.

 - If a filename includes invalid characters, we update the file name to remove the invalid characters.